-- "Always pre-parse archives" pre-parse full archive content to warn user in advance of possible issues, independently from the content written in the TOC of the archive. - "Slow" to "Fastest" settings will pre-parse only archives containing less than a certain number of items (files, folders) to reduce CPU time and memory usage of pre-parsing stage, resulting in archives opening faster and using less resources.
+- "Always pre-parse archives" pre-parse full archive content running a full list task, for archive types supported through 7z/p7zip backend, to warn user in advance of possible issues, independently from the content written in the TOC of the archive. - "Slow" to "Fastest" settings will pre-parse only archives containing less than a certain number of items (files, folders) to reduce CPU time and memory usage of pre-parsing stage, resulting in archives opening faster and using less resources.
 Fastest level will pre-parse archives containing around 100K files, Slow archives containing over 1,5 million files, taking longer time. - "Do not pre-parse archives" open without parsing content in advance; best speed but may have issues with some archives.